KaterynaMeleshko/kateryna-blog/content/_index.md

     content:
       title: 'Purpose of this blog'
       subtitle: ''
+      text: |-
-      text: This blog will be used for weekly reports to track progress and self-reflection, as well as for documenting modules and related work.|-
+      This blog will be used for weekly reports to track progress and self-reflection, as well as for documenting modules and related work.

     design:
       columns: '1'